 How To Answer The "What Makes You Unique?"
 Interview Question

-For some, the job interview question 'What makes you unique?' can stop you in your tracks.
-You know you have the qualifications and the skills to do the job, but how are you supposed to know how you're different than anyone else?
+For some, the job interview question, "What makes you unique?" can stop you in your tracks.
+You know you have the qualifications and the skills to do the job, but how are you supposed to know how you're different from anyone else?

-These are three SUREFIRE ways to answer the "what makes you unique?" interview question that will impress your interviewer.
+Here are three surefire ways to answer the "What makes you unique?" interview question that will impress your interviewer.

 How NOT To Answer This Challenging Question

-To come up with a great answer, first you need to know how NOT to answer.
-The interviewer absolutely does not want to know that you play in a band on the weekends, you can solve a Rubik's Cube in 30 seconds or that you have a pet rat.
+To come up with a great answer to this interview question, first you need to know how notto answer.
+The hiring manager absolutely does not want to know that you play in a band on the weekends, you can solve a Rubik's Cube in 30 seconds, or that you have a pet rat.

-Here are couple of great ways to answer the uniqueness question based on things employers really care about—your background, your experiences, and your personality or soft skills (that pertain to this job.)
+Here are couple of great ways to answer the uniqueness question based on things employers really care about—your background, your experiences, and your personality or soft skills (that pertain to the job.)

 Explaining Your Career Background